-The numbers depicted on the displays in these illustrations are for reference purposes only; they are not intended to represent the specific settings for your equipment.
+The numbers depicted on displays in these illustrations are for reference purposes only; they are not intended to represent specific settings for your equipment.

-Adjusting the Manual Header Raise/Lower Rate (John Deere 70 Series)
+Adjusting Manual Header Raise/Lower Rate (John Deere 70 Series)

-Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Changes may have been made to combine controls or display since this document was published.
+Refer to combine operator's manual for updates.

-- 1. Press button (A) and the current raise/lower rate setting will appear on the monitor (the lower the reading, the slower the rate). - 2.
-Use scroll knob (B) to adjust the rate.
+- 1. Press button (A) and current raise/lower rate setting will appear on monitor (the lower reading, slower rate). - 2.
+Use scroll knob (B) to adjust rate.
 The adjustment will be saved automatically.

-If the page remains idle for a short period of time, it will automatically return to the previous page.
-Pressing the check mark button (C) will also return the monitor to the previous page.
+If page remains idle for a short period of time, it will automatically return to previous page.
+Pressing check mark button (C) will also return monitor to previous page.